dragonwocky/skink/README.md

   args: false,
   // in seconds
   cooldown: 3,
-  // force command perma-enabled
-  bypass: false,
-  // users with the mod role can run this command regardless of user perms
-  moderator: false,
-  // permissions required to run command (https://discord.js.org/#/docs/main/stable/class/Permissions?scrollTo=s-FLAGS)
+  // permissions required by the bot to run command (https://discord.js.org/#/docs/main/stable/class/Permissions?scrollTo=s-FLAGS)
-  perms: {
-    user: [],
+  perms: [],
-    bot: []
-  },
-  restricted: {
-    // if value: **only** these user IDs can run this command
+  // only users with the mod role can run this command
-    to: [],
+  mod: false,
   // user IDs blocked from running this command
-    from: []
+  blocked: []
-  }
+  // if value: only these user IDs can run this command only:[]

+  run: (bot, message, data) => {
+    // do stuff
+    // data = [userDB, guildDB, mentionedUserDBs, type (general|mod), mutedRole]
   };

-exports.run = (bot, message, data) => {
-  // do stuff
 };
 ```